 That was hurtful.

-Because she was always in your ear about something.
-She was intimidated by me.
+Because she was always in your ear about something, she was intimidated by me.
 She hated me.
 Therefore, you had to hate me.
 I blame you and her.
-I do not blame him, he did nothing wrong.
+I do not blame him.
+He did nothing wrong.
 He was just a poor, unfortunate person to be in that situation.

 I can’t believe that you joked and laughed as I was cleaning out my desk.
-I was crying and you were laughing.
+I was crying, and you were laughing.
 That is unbelievably cruel.
 He walked me out, and he was genuinely sorry for the situation.
 But you, you were cruel.

 What Happened Next

 I had very little money.
 What money I did save went to get a new apartment.
-I had to move, I couldn’t stay where I was anymore.
+I had to move.
+I couldn’t stay where I was anymore.
 It took everything I had.
 I didn’t want to get out of bed in the morning.
 I felt like such a failure.
 Even with the meds, I was depressed.
 I didn’t know how much longer I was going to be able to live with myself.

 I was a broken human.
 Frankly, I didn’t even recognize myself anymore.
-I just remember being so sad.
+I remember being so sad.
 So numb.
 I didn’t feel anything anymore.
 Nothing made me happy.
-I was in such a deep pit I didn’t think anyone could save me.
+I was in such a bottomless pit I didn’t think anyone could save me.
 Honestly, I want you to know that.
-I hope my life will be a lesson to you, what man meant to do harm, God intended for good.
+I hope my life will be a lesson to you, what man meant to harm, God intended for good.